submariner-io/submariner-website/src/content/operations/deployment/subctl/_index.en.md

 ### Running `subctl diagnose` from a Pod in cluster

 As of 0.12.0, a `subctl` image is provided for running the `subctl` binary from a Pod within a cluster.
-The output of `subctl diagnose` command output can be accessed from the Pod's logs. `--in-cluster` has been added to `subctl diagnose` to support this use case.
+The output of the `subctl diagnose` command output can be accessed from the Pod's logs.
+The `--in-cluster` flag was added to `subctl diagnose` to support this use case.

 #### Example running `subctl diagnose` using a Job